adnanzameer/optimizely-advancedtaskmanager/README.md

 Some features are disabled by default, but you can decide which ones are enabled by Configuring option in the `startup.cs` or in `appsettings.json`.

 ### Approve Entire Approval Sequence (Content Approval Only)
-The gadget prompts the editor to approve the entire Content Approval Sequence for single or multiple contents.
+The tool prompts the editor to approve the entire Content Approval Sequence for single or multiple contents.
 A comment in the comment field is mandatory..

 ![Approve entire approval sequence](assets/docsimages/content-approval-approve.png)